sdsmith1981/dev-test/README.md

 ### Additional Requirements

 - You will be provided with a skeleton Laravel application.
-- You must fork this repository to your own public GitHub account to complete the task.
+- You must fork this repository to your own public GitHub account to complete the test.
-- We recommend spending no more than two hours on this challenge.
+- We recommend spending no more than two hours on this test but we expect for senior developers this will take around an hour.

-## Task Requirements
+## Test Requirements

 You are required to build a **Pokédex-style web app** (Pet-é-dex) that allows users to search for and display information about pet breeds, using your chosen API.